 (summer) Fellow to work on the college's annual greenhouse gas inventory.
 2008 (fall) Stormwater A planting and maintenance plan for the Ursinus naturalized storm water Basin basin (constructed wetland) was completed by a contractor and implemented by the Facilities Services Department.
 2008 Bikeshare A student cycling enthusiast worked with the College to start a student bike sharing program, called UCBikeshare.
 2009 Recycling The College began participating in the national Recyclemania contest.
 2009 Climate The College's first unofficial Climate Action Plan (CAP) was completed by students as part of the ENV Senior Seminar.
 This plan led to many changes being undertaken by the Facilities Service Department.
 It was never submitted for ratification by the College.
 2009 Hire A part-time position of Sustainability Coordinator was created in March, (spring) 2009.
 Kyle Rush was appointed to this position.
 Environmental Studies faculty had requested a full- or part-time sustainability coordinator to act as liaison between students, faculty, and staff in promoting stewardship and leadership projects and initiatives on and off campus.
 2009 Energy Energy monitoring equipment was purchased for installation in all campus buildings.
 2009 Dining Wismer Dining Hall began its existing composting program.
 2009 (fall) Dining Wismer Dining Hall installed a tray-less system for handling food service.
 2010 LEED The addition to the Berman Art Museum was built to LEED Silver standards construction (though not certified).
 2010 Green Roof The Berman Art Museum addition included a green roof.
 Though primarily an art installation, the green roof is an excellent educational tool about environmental efforts on campus.
 2010 Move-Out The first large-scale Move-Out event was held.
-Move-Out was conceived as (spring) a project by students in an Environmental Studies capstone course on Waste as a Resource (now called Talking Trash) and coordinated with the 2010 (fall) SPC.
+Move-Out was conceived as (spring) a project by students in an Environmental Studies capstone course on Waste as a Resource (now called Talking Trash) and coordinated with the SPC.
 2010 (fall) ENV capstone students complete analysis of campus landscape management, making recommendations about future changes to campus (e.g., native species enhancements, expanded edible landscaping).
-2010 (fall) Ctoff Recommendations incorporated within newly completed Master Tree Plan.
-A part-time position of Sustainability Program Coordinator (SPC) was 2010 (fall) Staff established to handle increasing program demands.
+Recommendations incorporated within newly completed Master Tree Plan.
+2010 (fall) Staff A part-time position of Sustainability Program Coordinator (SPC) was established to handle increasing program demands.
 This position was filled by Maryanne Berthel ('10).
 This position reported to ENV.
-2010 (fall) by Maryanne Berther (10).
-This position reported to ENV.
-Staff A part time position of Climate Action Manager (new Campus Suctainability ZUIU (Idil) Staff A part-time position of Climate Action Manager (now Campus Sustainability ZUIU (Idii) Staff Planner) was established to address the commitment made to the ACUPCC.
-ZUIU (Idii) Staff Planner) was established to address the commitment made to the ACUPCC.
+2010 (fall) Staff A part-time position of Climate Action Manager (now Campus Sustainability Planner) was established to address the commitment made to the ACUPCC.
 This position was/is filled by Shannon Spencer.
-This position reported to Planner) was established to address the commitment made to the ACUPCC.
-This position was/is filled by Shannon Spencer.
 This position reported to Facilities.
-2010 (fall) Staff Program Planner) was established to address the commitment made to the ACUPCC.
-This position was/is filled by Shannon Spencer.
-This position reported to Facilities.
-The UC Bikeshare program came under the umbrella of the Sustainability Planner) was established to address the commitment made to the ACUPCC.
-This position was/is filled by Shannon Spencer.
-This position reported to Facilities.
-The UC Bikeshare program came under the umbrella of the Sustainability Program.
+2010 Program The UC Bikeshare program came under the umbrella of the Sustainability Program.
 Bikeshare provides bicycles to campus community members.
-The 2010 Program Planner) was established to address the commitment made to the ACUPCC.
-This position was/is filled by Shannon Spencer.
-This position reported to Facilities.
-The UC Bikeshare program came under the umbrella of the Sustainability Program.
-Bikeshare provides bicycles to campus community members.
 The program was student run and was previously housed in ResLife.
-2010 Planner) was established to address the commitment made to the ACUPCC.
-This position was/is filled by Shannon Spencer.
-This position reported to Facilities.
-The UC Bikeshare program came under the umbrella of the Sustainability Program.
-Bikeshare provides bicycles to campus community members.
-The program was student run and was previously housed in ResLife.
-The College agreed to change the designation of the sustainability program 2010 2011 (spring) Program Program Planner) was established to address the commitment made to the ACUPCC.
-This position was/is filled by Shannon Spencer.
-This position reported to Facilities.
-The UC Bikeshare program came under the umbrella of the Sustainability Program.
-Bikeshare provides bicycles to campus community members.
-The program was student run and was previously housed in ResLife.
-The College agreed to change the designation of the sustainability program to the Office of Sustainability (OS).
-2010 2011 (spring) 2011 Program Planner) was established to address the commitment made to the ACUPCC.
-This position was/is filled by Shannon Spencer.
-This position reported to Facilities.
-The UC Bikeshare program came under the umbrella of the Sustainability Program.
-Bikeshare provides bicycles to campus community members.
-The program was student run and was previously housed in ResLife.
-The College agreed to change the designation of the sustainability program to the Office of Sustainability (OS).
-The OS submitted its first combined budget.
-This streamlined budget items 2010 2011 (spring) Program Program Planner) was established to address the commitment made to the ACUPCC.
-This position was/is filled by Shannon Spencer.
-This position reported to Facilities.
-The UC Bikeshare program came under the umbrella of the Sustainability Program.
-Bikeshare provides bicycles to campus community members.
-The program was student run and was previously housed in ResLife.
-The College agreed to change the designation of the sustainability program to the Office of Sustainability (OS).
-The OS submitted its first combined budget.
-This streamlined budget items from multiple College departments, including ENV, Residence Life, and the 2010 2011 (spring) 2011 Program Program Planner) was established to address the commitment made to the ACUPCC.
-This position was/is filled by Shannon Spencer.
-This position reported to Facilities.
-The UC Bikeshare program came under the umbrella of the Sustainability Program.
-Bikeshare provides bicycles to campus community members.
-The program was student run and was previously housed in ResLife.
-The College agreed to change the designation of the sustainability program to the Office of Sustainability (OS).
-The OS submitted its first combined budget.
-This streamlined budget items
+2011 Program The College agreed to change the designation of the sustainability program (spring) to the Office of Sustainability (OS).
+2011 Program The OS submitted its first combined budget.
+This streamlined budget items (spring) from multiple College departments, including ENV, Residence Life, and the President's budget.
+2011 Climate 2009-2010 GHG Inventory was completed.
+This was undertaken by a (spring) Summer Fellows student with oversight by Leah Joseph, Environmental